Tuesday, November 24, 2015

 21:21 And he dwelt in the wilderness of Paran; and his mother took him a wife out of the land of Egypt.

-The moment when Hagar abandoned her dying child under a shrub and distanced herself from him is as disturbing as Avraham's intention to sacrifice his son, Yitzhak.
+The moment when Hagar abandoned her dying child under a shrub and distanced herself from him is as disturbing as Avraham's intention to sacrifice Yitzhak.
 However, it is then that a messenger of God calls to Hagar from heaven, responding to the child's cries.
 Hagar's inability to see the well until God opens her eyes is puzzling.

 There are many things to wonder about in these seven verses.

 1. Before the Akedah, God and Abraham spoke with each other often, but afterward, God never spoke to Avraham again.
 An angel, not god, spoke to Avraham during the Akedah.
 Rabbi Jill Hammer points out that the angel described Yitzhak differently than God had described him before the Akedah; the angel said, "thy son, thine only son," omitting the additional phrase God had used, "thy son... thine only son... whom thou lovest."
 This raises questions about Avraham's feelings toward his son.
-God's actions on Hagar's behalf after she abandoned her infant to cry alone under a bush contrast with His silence toward Avraham.
+God's actions on Hagar's behalf after she abandoned her child to cry alone under a bush contrast with His silence toward Avraham.
 God apparently approved of Hagar's behavior during her trial, but not Avraham behavior during his.

 2. God promised to make Hagar's son a great nation, just as he had promised to make Sarah's son a great nation.